-If you want to compare 2 questions which belong to different loops, you need to create a level link.
-If this has not been done before the data collection, you need to recreate the level link following the steps below.
+If you want to compare two questions which belong to different loops, you will need to create a Level Link.
+If this has not been done before the data collection, you need to recreate the level link by following the steps below.

-Imagine we have two loops Loop_B1 & Loop_B2.
+Scenario: imagine we have two loops, Loop_B1 & Loop_B2.
 We want to create a summary table Loop_B1 by Loop_B2.
 The requirement is that we show the respondent level so that the counts add up to the total.
 However, in the resulting table below, we see this is not the case.
 Respondents are multi-counting.

 Normally we would change the level to go from response level to respondent level.
 However, in this case it has no effect: